-Owen A. Bavinton, BSc (hons), MSc, DIC, PhD, Non-Executive Director - Dr. Bavinton graduated from the University of Queensland in Geology in 1969, holds a Masters Degree in Mineral Exploration from Imperial College, London and a PhD in Economic Geology from ANU, Canberra, Australia.
+Owen A. Bavinton, BSc (hons), MSc, DIC, PhD, Non-Executive Director

+Dr. Bavinton graduated from the University of Queensland in Geology in 1969, holds a Masters Degree in Mineral Exploration from Imperial College, London and a PhD in Economic Geology from ANU, Canberra, Australia.
 He has over 40 years of varied international experience in the minerals exploration and mining sector in several commodities.
 After brief periods as a junior consultant and an underground mine geologist on a Witwatersrand gold mine, from 1974 to 1985 he had several positions with Western Mining Corporation, finally as director of WMC's activities in Brazil.
 From 1986 to 1992 he was Chief Executive Officer of Aredor Guinea SA.
 In 1992 he joined the Anglo American group where he stayed until his retirement in 2010.
-Based initially in Turkey and then in Budapest, he was responsible for Anglo American's exploration and project evaluation activities in the FSU, Central Europe and the Middle East.
+Based initially in Turkey and then in Budapest, he was responsible for Anglo American's exploration and project evaluation activities in the Former Soviet Union, Central Europe and the Middle East.
 He moved to London in 1998, initially as Head of Exploration for Minorco, and later Group Head of Exploration and Geology for the Anglo American Group.
 In those roles he was responsible for worldwide exploration and geosciences covering a range of exploration projects, through all stages of development, including advanced projects and feasibility studies, as well as providing geoscience input into numerous acquisitions.
 He is a fellow of the Society of Economic Geologists, the Association of Applied Geochemists and the Institute of Materials, Mining and Metallurgy.
 Dr. Bavinton is currently an independent consultant.

-Simon J. Retter, Bsc (hons), ACA - Mr Retter has a degree in Accounting and Finance from the University of Bristol and is a Chartered Accountant with over 10 years of experience in the mining industry.
+Simon J. Retter, Bsc (hons), ACA

+Mr Retter has a degree in Accounting and Finance from the University of Bristol and is a Chartered Accountant with over 10 years of experience in the mining industry.
 He has undertaken numerous corporate finance transactions across a broad range of industries including initial public offerings, reverse take overs and secondary fund raisings.
-He has served as finance director of Paragon Diamonds Ltd and currently holds the role of Finance Director of Vale International Group Ltd a listed special purpose acquisition vehicle targeting the technology sector.
+He has served as finance director of Paragon Diamonds Ltd and Vale International Group Ltd and currently holds the role of Non-Executive Director of HRC World plc, the holding company for the Hard Rock Café franchise in China.
 Mr Retter is a member of the institute of Chartered Accountants in England and Wales.